clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 {% endhighlight %}

-Lets restart apache to free your server ports up.
+Restart apache to free ports 80 and 8088 for nginx.
 ``sudo service apache2 restart``

-Lastly, we need to setup nginx with the following config file.
+We need to setup nginx with the following config file.
 Modify your listening port to your preference.

 ``sudo nano /etc/nginx/sites-enabled/reposado.conf``

-{% highlight html %}
+{% highlight bash %}
 server {
   listen 8088;
   server_name reposado01;